Safest Teeth Whiteners

 Treatment Time: as little as 3 to 6 months

-SmartSmileCo is a newer Australian aligner company that launched about a year ago.
+SmartSmileCo is a newer Australian aligner company.
 You can begin treatment in two ways: order an impression kit online or visit a SmartSmileCo clinic near you.

 Treatment costs $1,999 and takes as little as 3 to 6 months.
 Due to the lack of monitoring, SmartSmileCo may be a good option if you need minor corrections.